galion-studio/galion-initiative-web/CLOUDFLARE_DEPLOYMENT.md

 - Create optimized production builds

 ### Troubleshooting

+**Build succeeds but deployment fails with "Missing entry-point to Worker script"**:
+- **This is the most common issue**: You have a "Deploy command" set in Cloudflare Pages settings
+- **Solution**: Go to your Cloudflare Pages project → **Settings** → **Builds & deployments**
+- Remove or clear the "Deploy command" field (it should be empty)
+- Cloudflare Pages will automatically deploy after the build - no custom deploy command needed
+- Save the settings and trigger a new deployment

 **Build fails with "Module not found"**:
 - Ensure all dependencies are in `package.json`